QUUS-TheSmallCodeTeam/yosoonshidae_ranking_server/progress_report.md

 List any issues encountered during refactoring:

 - Fixed missing `time` module import in app.py that was causing runtime errors
+- Fixed column name mismatch in DEA implementation (updated feature set definitions to use correct column names like 'basic_data_clean' instead of 'data')

 ## Final Verification